ECV1850 Plaque:

 homes, decided to fix up the hall and meet there.
 They called themselves "The Encinal

-Womens Club."
-In 1925, they rented the hall to the newly organized Coyote Grange.
-Ten
+Women's Club" In 1925, they rented the hall to the newlt organized Coyote Grange.
+Two

 1949, the hall and surrounding gardens were purchased by the Coyote Grange, which

 still uses it for their activities today.
-In addition to Grange activities, the hall and garden
+In addition to Grange activities, the hall and gardens

 are used for a wide variety of social events and community gatherings.